gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 _oh-my-zsh_ plugins but also write your own aliases or activate subcommand completion for `kubectl`, `git` or `terraform`.
 You can go even further and write your own bash functions which are then available in you shell sessions.
-For example, I use a function to toggle between different java versions `toggle_java8` and `toggle_java17`.
+For example, I use functions to toggle between different java versions `toggle_java8` and `toggle_java17`.
 Below you find a small section from my `.zshrc`: